rtavenar/hdr/content/parts/conclu.md

 (and more specifically the work presented in {% cite alvarez2018towards %}).

-One step forward in this direction could be to take direct inspiration from the Gromov-Wasserstein distance {% cite memoli2011gromov %} to design a time series alignment strategy.
+One step forward in this direction could be to take direct inspiration from the Gromov-Wasserstein distance presented in [Sec.
+1.3](01/ot.html) to design novel time series alignment strategies.
-While our DTW-GI already can deal with series of features that do not have the same dimension, this formulation would allow the comparison of sequences of arbitrary objects that lie in different metric spaces (not necessarily of the form $\mathbb{R}^d$), like, for example, graphs evolving over time.
+While DTW-GI can deal with series of features that do not have the same dimension, this formulation would allow the comparison of sequences of arbitrary objects that lie in different metric spaces (not necessarily of the form $\mathbb{R}^p$), like, for example, graphs evolving over time.

 Though this extension seems appealing, it would come with additional